cabforum/cabforum.org/content/posts/2018/2018-04-03-ballot-206-amendment-to-ipr-policy-bylaws-re-working-group-formation.md

 At least one CA Member and one browser Member must vote in favor of a ballot for the ballot to be adopted.
 This requirement was met

-**Ballot 206 passes.
-Congratulations and thanks to Virginia Fournier, Dean Coclin, and all the members of the Governance Change Working Group for all their hard work!**
+## Ballot 206 passes.
+Congratulations and thanks to Virginia Fournier, Dean Coclin, and all the members of the Governance Change Working Group for all their hard work!

 ## Ballot 206

 Purpose of Ballot: This ballot is the result of the work done by the CA/Browser Forum (the “Forum”) Governance Reform Working Group.

 The following motion has been proposed by Virginia Fournier of Apple and endorsed by Tim Hollebeek of Digicert and Jos Purvis of Cisco to amend the CA/Browser Forum Intellectual Property Rights Policy (“IPR Policy”) and Bylaws of the

 CA/Browser Forum (the “Bylaws”) regarding the formation of working groups:

-— MOTION BEGINS –
+- MOTION BEGINS –

 1. Amendment to IPR Policy.
 The IPR Policy is hereby amended to read in its entirety as set